Dec 14, 2022

 Cooking Time for Beef Wellington

-An instant read thermometer gives the most accurate temperature for Beef Wellington.
+An instant read meat thermometer gives the most accurate temperature for Beef Wellington.
 Because the temperature will continue to rise after the beef is removed from the oven and the meat rests, look for the following:

 • 120ºF (49ºC) for rare